 Dispatch API (Route Optimization)

 Use Dispatch to optimize routes across multiple vehicles and many stops.
-The result returns an ordered list of stops per vehicle along with computed distances and times.
+Dispatch returns an ordered route per vehicle with timing, distance, and assignment output for delivery routing, field service, courier operations, and fleet planning.

-TrackRoad Dispatch API overview showing vehicles and stops flowing into Dispatch and returning optimized routes per vehicle with ETAs and distances.
+TrackRoad Dispatch API overview showing vehicles and stops flowing into optimized routes

-Dispatch assigns stops across multiple vehicles and returns optimized routes (stop order, ETA, distance, and duration) for each vehicle.
+Dispatch assigns stops across multiple vehicles and returns optimized routes with stop order, ETA, distance, and duration for each vehicle.

 Need the full contract?